 Slow cooker bone brothPlatings and Pairings

-Slow cookers can be used for so much more than just making an easy, delicious fall or winter dinner.
+Slow cookers can be used for so much more than just making an easy, delicious dinner.
 This slow cooker "better than botox" bone broth by Plating and Pairings is full of natural collagen and will literally make your skin glow if you sip on it everyday for a week.
 Bone broth has developed a sort of cult following in cities like New York, where you can pick up a cup of this healthy elixir on the go (if you're willing to pay $9 a cup).

 3. Pot Roast by Bon Appetit